-The display panel must be positioned in a reachable place where you can easily access it in the ship cabin’s wheelhouse.
+The fish finder display panel must be positioned in a reachable place where you can easily access it in the ship cabin’s wheelhouse.

-The transducer should be located through the ship underside or in the ship construction.
-Putting in mind that the finder’s overall performance can be hugely affected by installing it properly on the ship’s bottom.
+The transducer should be located through the ship’s underside or in the ship’s construction. keeping in mind that the finder’s overall performance can be hugely affected by installing it properly on the ship’s bottom.

 Since the failure of detecting returned signals or serious damages can result from the improper installation of the transducer.